It's like Pixie Dust!

 Great for Groups

-We can cater for groups of up to 16 people or as small as 1
+We can cater for groups of up to 25

-- Includes Stand Up Paddle Board or one spot in a double kayak + Paddle + Life Jacket + Glow Stick + Memories that will last you forever
+- Includes Stand Up Paddle Board or one spot in a double kayak + Paddle + Life Jacket + Light + Memories that will last you forever.
+Please note that there is a minimum of 4 people for these tours.
+So contact us before you book online to see what nights we are definitely doing a tour.

 What Our Customers Are Saying